TannerHollaway/Incident-Response/README.md

 Remediation:
 The NSG rules were hardened to block all unauthorized traffic, limiting access to a specific, trusted IP range.
 These measures will help prevent similar false positives in the future and ensure that only legitimate traffic can reach the Azure VMs.

-This revised content provides a more polished and professional tone while keeping the technical details intact.
-It also organizes the information logically, making it easier for others to understand your investigation and response process.
-If you need any additional revisions or have more content to add, feel free to ask!

 </details>